The Benefits of Group-Based NDIS Supports vs. 1:1 Support

 Flexible, participant-led activities

-Learning at a comfortable pace
+Learning at a comfortable pace without external pressure

-Strong relationship-building and trust
+Strong relationship-building and trust over time

-Focused work on specific goals
+Focused work on specific individual goals

-Combining Group and 1:1 NDIS Supports
+Combining group and 1:1 supports

 Group programs on weekends or during school holidays for social connection and shared experiences

 This blended approach allows participants to grow skills in a supported way while still enjoying the benefits of peer connection.
+It is also a smart way to use NDIS funding across different support categories.

 Some people thrive in groups straight away.
 Others need time and individual support before feeling ready.
 Many move between the two as their confidence grows.
+The most important factor is not the format of support but the quality, consistency, and alignment with what the participant is actually trying to achieve.

 Comments